Names, Words and Tags

 - Noncongruent affecting variables as imputations on a basis, such as persons as imputations on bodies and minds

-- Static phenomena as imputations on a basis, such as a category as an imputation on the conceptual isolate “nothing other than an individual member of the category,” or a voidness as an imputation on a validly knowable phenomenon.
+- Static phenomena as imputations on a basis, such as a category as an imputation on the mental isolator “nothing other than an individual member of the category,” or a voidness as an imputation on a validly knowable phenomenon.

 Mental Labeling with Categories

-All phenomena, when known conceptually, are the referent objects of the package of a category as an imputation on a conceptual isolate mentally labeled on a basis for labeling.
+All phenomena, when known conceptually, are the referent objects of the conceptual package of a category mentally labeled on a basis for labeling.

 Designation with Words